 The annual World Day of Prayer in March mobilizes Christians worldwide to pray for women in mission work — and GFA World’s Texas-based workers will participate with special prayers for the courageous women missionaries serving women and girls in crisis around the world.

-Across Asia, GFA World-supports tens of thousands of girls at risk of abandonment, exploitation, trafficking, and the threat of vanishing without a trace.
+Across Asia, Gospel for Asia (GFA World)-supports tens of thousands of girls at risk of abandonment, exploitation, trafficking, and the threat of vanishing without a trace.
 Projects also provide vocational training and sewing machines for thousands of women at risk.

 The ministry’sSisters of Compassion— specially trained teams of women missionaries — have a burden for serving vulnerable women, including widows and those with leprosy who are shunned by their wider community.
 By cleaning and bandaging their open wounds, the Sisters show women scarred by leprosy “they’re loved and have priceless value in God’s eyes.”